KylaBendrik/fuzzy-computing-machine/README.md

 fuzzy-computing-machine

-# Use OCRA and Ruby to create an executable application
+# creating an executable application